-That the Housing Commission adopt the Draft Resolution (Attachment 1) recommend that the City Council authorize the City Manager to:
+That the City Council adopt Resolution No. 19- (Attachment A) to authorize the City Manager to:

-- Enter into discussions related to the formation of a Santa Clara County RHNA subregion and develop a work plan, budget and schedule of actions leading to the formation of a countywide RHNA subregion for trading housing needs allocation by consensus and - 2.
+- 1. Enter into discussions related to the formation of a Santa Clara County RHNA subregion and develop a work plan, budget and schedule of actions leading to the formation of a countywide RHNA subregion and - 2.
 Present a recommendation on whether or not to participate in the RHNA subregion upon further study and discussions.